urbanopt/urbanopt.github.io/README.md

 Run the following commands to execute the Rake tasks defined in the Rakefile of the current working directory.

-1. `bundle install` :
-Use this to ensure all dependencies in your Gemfile are available.
+1. `bundle install` to ensure all dependencies in your Gemfile are available
-1. `bundle exec rake` :
-Use this to execute the Rake tasks.
+1. `bundle exec rake` to execute Rake tasks
-1. `bundle update` :
-Use this to update your gems to the latest available versions.
+1. `bundle update` to update your gems to the latest available versions

 To run specific rake tasks: